This homemade turmeric toothpaste is not only remineralising your teeth, it’s whitening them at the same time! The secret? Turmeric.

 - binds toxins and metals

-Bentonite clay is formed from volcanic ashes and can be found in rivers as well as along the coastlines.
+Bentonite clay (affiliate link) is formed from volcanic ashes and can be found in rivers as well as along the coastlines.
 Depending on its origin and how it has been formed, it composes of different amounts of nutrients—but it’s always rich in minerals, no matter what.

 Generally, we divide between sodium and calcium bentonite clay.
 For your toothpaste, it might be a good idea to look out for the calcium version as it’s the most important mineral for our teeth.